santhoshreddy39/santhoshreddy39/README.md

 ### Hello, I'm Santhosh Reddy 👋
-Glad to see you here!
+**Glad to see you here!**

-I'm Mechanical Engineering graduate from IIT Madras of 2017 batch.
-I have 3.5 years of experience in the industry, in different domains like structural simulations, product qualificaction testing and data science.
+I'm Mechanical Engineering graduate from IIT Madras of 2017 batch with strong mathematical skills.
+I have 3.5 years of experience in the industry in different domains like structural simulations, product qualification testing and data analysis.

-Currently I'm pursuing Master's course on "Machine Learning & Deep Learning with Deployment" from Ineuron, Bangalore.
+Currently I'm pursuing Master's course on **"Machine Learning & Deep Learning with Deployment"** from Ineuron, Bangalore.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=santhoshreddy39&label=Views&color=blue&style=plastic" alt="santhoshreddy39" /> </p>